elesto-dao/elesto/docs/Explanation/ADR/adr-006-public-verifiable-credential.md

 ## Decision

-The Elesto implementation for VCs will follow the [Verificable Credentials Data Model W3C Recommendations](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) to maximize compatibility with third-party tools and projects.
+A new credential module for the Elesto implementation for VCs will follow the [Verificable Credentials Data Model W3C Recommendations](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) to maximize compatibility with third-party tools and projects.

-This ADR introduces two structures:
+This ADR introduces two data structures for the Elesto chain:

 - Credential Definition (CD)
 - Public Verifiable Credential (PVC)

 ### Credential Definition (CD)